Assignments 2200

 Language Practice: Reading Cossack’s names

-Week 5 — Education in the Hetmanate
+Week 5: Church, Myth, and Education in the Hetmanate

 Class 1